tamara1031/pouch-ai/DEVELOPMENT.md

 The frontend dev server runs on `http://localhost:4321`.

-**Note:** If the frontend code makes relative API calls (e.g., `/v1/...`), they will fail on port 4321 unless you configure a proxy in `astro.config.mjs` or point the API client to `http://localhost:8080`.
+### 3. Integrated Development

-For a full integration test, build the frontend and run the backend:
+For a full integration test:

 ```bash
 # Build frontend